Struggling as a Manager?

 - 20% of first-time managers are doing a poor job, according to their subordinates.

 - 26% of first-time managers feel they were not ready to lead others to begin with.

 - Almost 60% say they never received any training when they transitioned into their first leadership role.

 No wonder 50% of managers in organizations are rated as ineffective.

-To better understand the challenges of first-time managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 3-day Maximizing Your Leadership Potential (MLP) program.
+To better understand the most common challenges of new managers and to help them overcome the difficulties of their new leadership roles, we analyzed the challenges of 295 emerging leaders who came to our 2.5-day Maximizing Your Leadership Potential (MLP) program.